Configure Azure Blockchain Service transaction nodes

 To use the URL, replace <password> with the password set when the node was provisioned.
 You can update the password by selecting Reset password.

 For access key authentication, the access key is included in the endpoint URL.
 When the transaction node is provisioned, two access keys are generated.
 Either access key can be used for authentication.
-Two keys enable you change and rotate keys.
+Two keys enable you to change and rotate keys.

 You can view a transaction node's access key details and copy endpoint addresses that include the access keys.
 Navigate to one of your Azure Blockchain Service member transaction nodes and select Access Keys in settings.